tyler-peirce/OceanOmics-draft-genomes/README.md

 ```

-At the end of the decontamination script you should the output of the NCBI decontamination and the output if the tiara decontamination in their directories, and the intermediate fasta files in the genomes directory, where the *.fasta was the inital assembly, the *.fa is the assembly after NCBI decontamination, and the *.fna is the final decontaminated fasta after both NCBI and tiara decontamination.
+At the end of the decontamination nextflow pipline you should have a directory structure like the one above.
+With sepperate directories for the tiara results and the NCBI adaptor contamination.
+The intermediate fasta files should be in the genomes directory, where the *.fasta was the inital assembly, the *.fa is the assembly after NCBI decontamination, and the *.fna is the final decontaminated fasta after both NCBI and tiara decontamination.

-At the end of this step, run the final_aws_backup.sh script to back up the final genome assembly file and filtered and trimmed reads to AWS.
+At the end of this step, run the 04_final_aws_backup.sh script to back up the final genome assembly file and the filtered and trimmed reads to AWS.

+Then run the 05_Data_audit_AWS script, this will calculate the number of files and the size of each directory for: the local AWS backup directory, and the backed up files on AWS.
+You are able to then check that everything has been copied fully over to AWS.

 # Genome Quality Metrics

 The following workflow will run through a series of tools to obtain quality metrics for the assembly quality of the genome.
 Upon completion, results are to be compiled and pushed to the olg_ilmn_database.

-This workflow can be run from the Genome QC nextflow , or as a series of scripts farmed out across a run.
+This workflow can be run from the Genome QC nextflow, or as a series of scripts farmed out across a run.

 **GenomeQC Nextflow**

 It is important that you have followed the directory structure of the previous nextflows to continue on with this workflow.
-The genomeQC directory contains the nextflow pipeline, which takes the decontaminated genome, meryl database and fastq files as input. the genome.nf script runs programs BUSCO, BWA/Samtools, Merqury and Depthsizer.
-The nextflow.config outlines the singulairty containers used in each step as well as the slurm script settings.
-The bin directory contains an R script to compile results from BUSCO.
-This nextflow can be run from within the genomeQC directory.
-To run the nextflow module update the project directory path.
-Submit the slurm.sh script ensuring you have loaded both the singularity module and nextflow module and have updated name for the html report.
+The 04_genomeQC directory contains the nextflow pipeline, which takes the decontaminated genome, meryl database and fastq files as input. the genome.nf script runs the programs: BUSCO, BWA/Samtools, Merqury and Depthsizer.

+Submit 01_slurm.sh, or run in the workflow node terminal, making sure to load the Singularity and Nextflow modules.

-Please note that there are two busco processes in this nextflow, one that uses the actinopterygii_odb10 and one that uses the vertebrata_odb10, please ensure you are using the correct database for the samples you are processing.
-The two processes have been added to make it easier to get the correctly named outputs without having to edit the scripts.
+Please note that there are two busco and bwa processes in this nextflow, one that uses the actinopterygii_odb10 and one that uses the vertebrata_odb10.
+The pipeline will read in the taxon.txt file created in the decontamination step using the 01_species_check.sh script in the 00_species_check directory.
+Make sure that each line in this file has successfully been assigned 'vertebrate' or 'actinopterygii'.
+If it hasnt successfully been assigned one, edit this file with the correct assignment.

 ```
 project-dir/